What makes Studio 58's Acting Program unique:

-At Studio 58, you will be taught by some of the top designers and technicians in Canada, and exposed to some of the best directors in the industry.
+- You will be taught by some of the top theatre artists in Canada, and exposed to some of the best directors in the industry

 We teach you how to:

 - Understand your script and your director

 - Communicate effectively as an actor

 - Develop your voice and body as tools of expression